xiaomingfuckeasylife/deepJava/README_Concurrency.md

   }
 }
 ```
-this is not a thread safe program.  as value++ has three steps ( read , add , write )
+this is not a thread safe program.  as value++ has three steps ( read , modify , write )
 ![unsafeSequence](https://i.imgsafe.org/58a3c9c6d1.png)
 UnsafeSequence illustrates a common concurrency hazard called a race condition. we can using synchronized machanism to  coordinate the access order .
 ```java